-- Many seeds grow better by first germinating the seeds
+- Many seeds require or grow better, by first germinating the seeds

 - Research, in reading guides like this one you will be better equipped to successfully grow seeds to trees

-- Potting, once seeds have roots if they are not grown in soil pots from the start, they will require potting into soil.
-Each plant will have a soil preference.
+- Potting – once seeds have roots note that the soil they are potted in should have sufficient nutrients.
+Each plant will have a soil preference

-- Within 4-6 weeks of potting fruit or veg the soil may require fertilising
+- Within 4-6 weeks of potting fruit or veg, the soil usually requires fertilising

-- Line the clean seeds up on plant trays/mats or kitchen towel and zip bag, to begin the process of germinating the seeds.
+- Line the clean seeds up on kitchen towel and zip bag, to begin the process of germinating the seeds

 - Place in refrigerator or sunny window for several weeks or until roots appear, keep moist throughout

-- Once seeds germinate, plant in small pots (clean transparent yogurt pots in our case) about 1 inch deep, using the correct soil and place in sunny window.
+- Once seeds germinate, plant in small pots about 1 inch deep, using the correct soil and place in sunny window

-Repot into larger pot in Spring or Summer, if your climate experiences harsh winters
+- Repot into larger pot in Spring or Summer, if your climate experiences harsh winters

 The most satisfying to grow on our list of easy to grow fruit and veg.
-Loose organic avocados work best when using shop bought avocados for their seeds, patience is key.
-One of the longest to germinate, typically 2-3 months before roots emerge from seed.
-Low maintenance until they sprout and then attention must be paid to the soils nutrient levels and plants exposure to light and heat.
-Plant grow lights are recommended when growing in colder climates.
+Loose organic avocados work best when using shop bought avocados for their seeds.
+Patience is key when growing avocados.
+One of the longest to germinate, typically 2-3 months before roots emerge from seeds.
+Low maintenance until they sprout, then attention must be paid to the plants roots, soils nutrient levels and plants exposure to light and heat.

-- Remove seed from Avocado, wash thoroughly with water.
-Dry with a tea towel or kitchen roll.
+- Remove seed from Avocado, wash thoroughly with water

 - Soak the seed in water for an hour or 2, then peel the thin brown outer layer of skin off the seed (this can be done after 2 days of submerging in water, also)

-- Using protective gloves and 3 toothpicks, pierce the Avocado 3 quarters towards the bottom (flat end) – (pointed end is the top) with the toothpicks so at an angle so the Avocado Seed sits inside the cup
+- Using protective gloves and 3 toothpicks, pierce avocado seed 3 quarters towards the bottom with the toothpicks.
+Ensure the toothpicks are at an angle so the avocado seed sits inside the cup (flat end) – (pointed end is the top)

 - Fill the cup with water ensuring avocado seed is at least half-submerged in water

-- Place in a sunny window and change the water every 4-5 days, add small amount of water every 2-3 days as it evaporates
+- Place in a sunny window and change the water every 4-5 days, add small amount of water every 2-3 days or as the water evaporates

 - Pot in soil when stem emerges from the top of seed

-- Clean Lemon Seed with water and dry with a cloth or paper towel
+- Clean Lemon Seed with water and dry with cloth or paper towel

-- Wet paper towel and place in a zip bag until seed grows a small root
+- Wet paper towel and place in a sandwich like zip bag until seed grows a small root

 - Keep paper towel moist at all times, leave to germinate in sunny window or dark warm cupboard (both work well)